apptainer/apptainer-userdocs/cgroups.rst

  Using Singularity to Create a Cgroup
 **************************************

-{Singularity} 3.9 and above can directly apply resource limitations to systems configured for both cgroups v1 and the v2 unified hierarchy.
+{Singularity} allows you to directly apply resource limitations to systems configured for both cgroups v1 and the v2 unified hierarchy.
 Resource limits are specified using a TOML file that represents the `resources` section of the OCI runtime-spec: